thng4165/Drug-Repurposing/Codes/DRDM_main/README.md

-# Adaptive debiasing learning for drug repositioning
+# Deep learning framework with a debiasing mechanism (DRDM)
 This is the PyTorch implementation of DRDM for drug repositioning associated with:

 >**Adaptive debiasing learning for drug repositioning,**